If you’re a lower-income resident of British Columbia, you could be eligible for the BC income assistance program.

 - … and more

-Compared to the health benefits offered by other provincial welfare programs, British Columbia’s is quite extensive.
+British Columbia’s is quite extensive compared to the health benefits offered by other provincial welfare programs.

 As I mentioned, the amount of income assistance that you’ll receive from BC’s welfare program varies considerably, depending on the applicant’s current living and financial situation.